H4ppy-04/urban-cli/README.md

 ## Installation

+__Linux__

 On Linux platforms, run `sh install.sh`.
 > This assumes that ~/.local/bin is present

+__Windows__

-For Windows, you'll have to manually modify your path environment variables to add `%USERPROFILE%/Downloads/urban-tui/src/urban.py` From there you'll have to type `urban.py` instead of `urban` (unless you install WSL through which you can run `install.sh`).
+For Windows, you'll have to manually modify your path environment variables to add:
+`%USERPROFILE%/Downloads/urban-tui/src/urban.py`

+From there you'll have to type `urban.py` instead of `urban`.
+The exception of course is you've installed WSL through which you can run `install.sh`.

 ## Usage